 You will have to resubmit it during the Get Repped Now promotional period.
 Only scripts that receive a ‘consider’ or better for script during the Get Repped Now! promotion are sent to the manager panel.
 Legacy considers, or scripts that received a consider from somewhere other than CI, will not be forwarded.

 Not at all.
 Pass/pass simply means that the reader felt the script and writing craft were not there yet.
 As super agent turned producer Emile Gladstone told us, “Screenwriting is a craft.
 It can be learned.”
 Every one of us needs an unexpectedly long amount of time to develop our craft.
-We think it’s going to be fairly easy because we’re creative and are good at telling stories.
+We all think it’s going to be fairly easy because we’re creative and are good at telling stories.
 But screenplays are deceptively difficult beasts, and that’s why the A-listers make the big bucks.
 Here at CI, we know full well that scripts often take many drafts to get awesome.
-Our current production MALEVOLENT took about 20 drafts to get the script right.
+Our new movie TO YOUR LAST DEATH took over 20 drafts to get the script right.
 And now it was one of the most award-winning horror movies of 2020, pulling in 34 awards.
 So while pass/pass will never make any of us whoop for joy, you’ll have the path forward right in front of you in the form of a comprehensive script analysis.
 Roll up your sleeves and kick some ass.
 Remember, the best stuff always emerges during the rewrite process.

 Check it out right here on our blog: Interview with Brandon Barker.